 Within Foundation Stage children will be expected to develop good reading habits as highlighted in the reading booklet given to each family during the induction meeting in the term before their child starts school.
-This involves reading with and to your child, talking about books and other environmental print.
+This involves reading to your child, talking about books and other environmental print.
 They will also have a sound book that is to be completed on a weekly basis.
-Letter sounds and key words to be learnt will also be sent home.
+Letters and words to be learnt will also be sent home.

-During Year One and Two children will still be expected to complete extension activities focusing on basic literacy and numeracy skills, with some project work being sent home to develop independent research skills.
-If your child is part of an intervention programme then they will receive tasks linked to this.
+During Year One and Two children will still be expected to read regularly, with reading diaries updated by parents and teachers.
+There will be extension activities focusing on basic literacy and numeracy skills, with some project work being sent home to develop independent research skills.
+If your child is part of an intervention programmes such as ELS then they will receive tasks linked to this.

-Throughout Key Stage 2 children will be asked to complete supplementary literacy and numeracy activities.
+Throughout Key Stage 2 the intensity and frequency of homework will increase.
+They will be expected to continue to read at home, learn table facts and complete supplementary literacy and numeracy activities as well as their weekly homework.
 There will be tasks linked to interventions that a pupil may be taking part in and independent research activities.